 As you can see, there are many types of AI that fall under the various categorizations we outlined today.
-Yet, we’re clearly only at the cusp of realizing the full potential of this technology for businesses.
+Yet, we’re clearly only at the cusp of realizing its full potential for businesses.

 At Velvetech, we understand that it can get overwhelming to discern all the emerging technologies that are out there and identify the ones that can bring real value to your business.
 So, we make sure to start any of our AI software development services with a thorough analysis of your company’s needs and existing capabilities.
 Thus, ensuring that you acquire solutions that bring results and boost your bottom line.

 Don’t hesitate to reach out to our team if you would like to discuss a potential collaboration or an AI project idea you have in mind.
-We’ll be happy to consult you on the best ways that this technology can help your organization grow.
+We’ll be happy to consult you on the best types of artificial intelligence that suit you and the ways that this technology can help your organization grow.